PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Cloud Code/Android Cloud Code.md

 ---
-nav_sort: 4
+nav_sort: 3
-src: /Tutorials/Third Party Integrations/Android Log Event Requests.md
+src: /Getting Started/Using Cloud Code/Android Cloud Code.md
 ---

+# Android Cloud Code

+## Introduction

+In this tutorial, we'll follow two examples of using Cloud Code when using Android with the GameSparks platform:
+* Log Event Requests.
+* Requests and Responses for extra functionality.

-# Android Log Event Requests
+## Android Log Event Requests

 You can create your own custom Events in the Android SDK that are called through the GamesSparks request builder.
 Events can have 3 types of input:
 * String